How are medicines regulated?

 Buying medicines online and the law

-It's illegal to import some medicines, such as steroids and antibiotics, for example.
+It is illegal to import some medicines, such as steroids and antibiotics.

 Before buying medicines online, check to see if the pharmacy is based in Australia and that it is a legitimate business.